BioDynaMo/biodynamo/doc/user_guide/event.md

 ## Extending Simulation Objects

-This architecture is important to support extension of simulation objects.
+This architecture is important to support extension of agents.
 Let's assume that you extend the Cell class to add a new data member `my_new_data_member_`.